BIRDWATCHING IN UGANDA – BIRDING TOURS IN AFRICA

-Uganda is well known as one of the best Bird watching destinations in Africa.
+Birdwatching in Uganda.
+Uganda is well known as one of the best Birding destinations in Africa.
 It has a diversity of bird species, a number of which are not easily spotted in any other part of Africa continent.
-Having several birding destinations within the country it has made Uganda one of the finest birding paradises in Africa.
+Having several birding sites within the country it has made Uganda one of the finest birding spots in Africa.

-The major birding sites in Uganda include, Bwindi impenetrable forest, Lake Mburo national park, Queen Elizabeth national park, Kalinzu forest reserve, Murchison falls national park and Budongo forest, Mabira forest, Kidepo national park, Kibale forest national park and Bigodi wetland Sanctuary.
+Birdwatching in Uganda will take you to the top birding destinations such as Bwindi impenetrable forest, Mabamba swamp, Lake Mburo, Kibale forest, Queen Elizabeth national park, Kalinzu forest reserve, Murchison falls national park and Budongo forest, Mabira forest, Kidepo national park and the Wetland Sanctuary in Bigodi.
 Birding can also be done at the banks of various water bodies in the country like Mubamba bay wetland and Lutembe bay on Lake Victoria.

-Bwindi impenetrable forest is a home to over 320 bird species having 23 of the species as endemic.
-Some of the birds are Regal sunbird, Collared apalis, Short tailed warbler, Mountain masked apalis, western green tinker bird, Red throated alethe, African wood pecker, African green broad bill and Grauers rush warbler and so many more.
-Birding takes place along the major trail- the Buhoma waterfall trail and Mubwindi swamp trail in Ruhija.
+Bwindi impenetrable forest is the hot spot for every traveller interested to do birdwatching in Uganda as it is a home to over 320 bird species and of which 23 are the Albertine rift endemic species.
+Some of the birds found in Bwindi include; Regal sunbird, Short tailed apalis, rwenzori apalis, Collared apalis, western green tinker bird, African wood pecker, Bar tailed trogon, African green broad bill and Grauers rush warbler and so many more.
+Birding in Bwindi forest can be done along the major trails which include; Buhoma waterfall trail, Munyaga river trail and Mubwindi swamp trail in Ruhija.